aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 ## Get Random Facts

 ```
-GET /endpoint/path
+GET /path
 ```
 Description: This endpoint returns a list of random facts from the database.

 Query Parameters:
 - amount: The number of facts to return (defaults to 1)
-- filter: An object containing filter parameters for the query
+- filter: An object containing query parameters to filter the facts by
-- animalType: The type of animal to return facts about (defaults to 'cat')
+- animalType: The type of animal the facts should be about (defaults to 'cat')

 Example Response:
 ```